 DSF Clinician-Researcher Grants

-DSF's Clinician-Researcher Grant Awards support hypothesis-driven clinical research projects that have significant potential to advance our understanding of Dravet syndrome; slow or halt the progression of the disease, characteristics, or comorbidities of the disease; and/or reduce mortality.
-Proposed projects must be patient-oriented, with the investigator directly interacting with human subjects/patients.
+Clinician-Researcher Awards support hypothesis-driven clinical research projects that have significant potential to advance our understanding of Dravet syndrome; slow or halt the progression of the disease, characteristics, or comorbidities of the disease; and/or reduce mortality.
+The projects must be patient-oriented, with the investigator directly interacting with human subjects/patients.
 This includes studies such as therapeutic interventions or support/extension of existing clinical trials.

-Successful applicants hold an MD or Do degree, have a valid US medical license (though US citizenship is not required), work full-time at a US academic institution that grants doctoral degrees, and are guaranteed a minimum of 75% research time at their institution, though not all of that effort is expected on this project.
+Successful applicants hold an MD or DO degree, have a valid US medical license (though US citizenship is not required), work full-time at a US academic or research institution.
+Clinical residents, fellows, and faculty are eligible.
+Applicants for this grant award are not required to have expertise in clinical research, but rather must identify a primary mentor with experience in the proposed research area.
+Residents and fellows are additionally required to submit a letter of support from their program director.
 With the exception of career development and training awards, Principal Investigators on NIH grants exceeding $225,000 and recipients of other fellowships are not eligible.

 Tags: Dravet Syndrome, SCN1A